marun/nkube/README.md

 . [cluster-id].rc
 ```

-- The rc file crates the ``nk`` alias to allow easy access to both the
+- The rc file creates the ``nk`` alias to allow easy access to both
-  hosting and nested clusters:
+  the hosting and nested clusters:

 ```
 kubectl get nodes     # Hosting cluster nk kubectl get nodes  # Nested cluster
 ```

+- More than one nested cluster can be deployed at once.
+Switching
+  between nested clusters is accomplished by sourcing the rc file of
+  the desired cluster.

 - Since the cluster is deployed with helm, helm commands can be used
   to manage the cluster (e.g ``helm delete [cluster id]`` removes the
   cluster).

-- The number of nodes can be scaled by setting the replica count of
-  the node deployment.

 - ssh access to the nodes of the cluster is not supported.
 Instead,
   use ``kubectl exec`` to gain shell access to the master and node
   pods.

+- The number of nodes can be scaled by setting the replica count of
+  the node deployment.
+The number of nodes is limited only by the
+  capacity of the hosting cluster.

 ## Warnings